 55. And shall have well documented and adequate policies, procedures and risk management controls relating to the servicing of exposures.

-A description of the collection policies is contained in "THE CREDIT AND COLLECTION POLICIES".
+A description of the collection policies is contained in "THE CREDIT AND COLLECTION POLICIES" and is annexed to the Servicing Agreement.